-'Absolutely nothing wrong': Quotes from the fifth day of Trump's impeachment trial
+Factbox - 'Absolutely nothing wrong': Quotes from the fifth day of Trump's impeachment trial

 “I’m as impartial as I can possibly be ...
 I’m wide open on this and we’ll see where the facts go.”

-“The Democrats’ entire quid pro quo theory is based on nothing more than the initial speculation of one person: Ambassador Sondland.
+“The Democrats’ entire quid pro quo theory is based on nothing more than the initial speculation of one person: Ambassador (Gordon) Sondland.
 That speculation is wrong.
 Despite the Democrats’ hopes, the ambassador’s mistaken belief does not become true merely because he repeated it.
 Many times and apparently to many people.”

+“They asserted facts that could easily be proven or disproven if witnesses and documents were available.”

-Reporting by David Morgan, Richard Cowan, Makini Brice and Scott Malone; Editing by Daniel Wallis
+Reporting by David Morgan, Richard Cowan, Makini Brice and Scott Malone; Editing by Daniel Wallis and Franklin Paul